Reggio Emilia approach: The hundred languages of children

 The term "hundred languages of children" refers to the many ways that children have of expressing themselves.
 Reggio teachers provide children different avenues for thinking, revising, constructing, negotiating, developing and symbolically expressing their thoughts and feelings.
 The goal is for the adults and children to better understand one another.

 As children proceed in an investigation, generating and testing their hypotheses, they are encouraged to depict their understanding through one of many symbolic languages, including drawing, sculpture, dramatic play, and writing.
 They work together toward the resolution of problems that arise.
 Teachers facilitate and then observe debates regarding the extent to which a child's drawing or other form of representation lives up to the expressed intent.
 Revision of drawings (and ideas) is encouraged, and teachers allow children to repeat activities and modify each other's work in the collective aim of better understanding the topic.
 Teachers foster children's involvement in the processes of exploration and evaluation, acknowledging the importance of their evolving products as vehicles for exchange.

+Education models inspired by Reggio Emilia

+The Reggio Emilia philosophy has influenced a range of educational models internationally, particularly within early childhood education.
+Its emphasis on environment, collaboration, and project-based inquiry has been adopted and adapted in diverse contexts.

+In the United States, many early learning centres and public school districts have introduced Reggio-inspired programmes, often integrating ateliers (studio spaces) and documentation practices into their curricula.
+Teacher education programmes in North America, Australia, and Scandinavia have also used Reggio principles as a framework for reflective pedagogy and learner-centred practice.

+The Forest School model shares a similar ethos in its emphasis on the environment as an active teacher.
+Whereas Reggio Emilia settings often use designed indoor and outdoor spaces, Forest Schools are rooted in natural woodland environments, aiming to build children’s resilience, confidence, and social skills through long-term contact with nature.

+Other related approaches include project-based learning, democratic schools, and holistic education frameworks, which draw on Reggio Emilia’s emphasis on child agency, collaboration, and the integration of creative expression into daily learning.